One of the most popular questions that we get asked is “how can I open a bank account as a foreigner?”

 Here’s an important step that a lot of people skip over…

-Analyze all the bank’s account opening documents, account opening application, required authentication procedures, and any other supportive materials the bank provided.
+Analyze all the bank’s account opening documents and the bank account application.
+This includes the required authentication procedures and any other supportive documentation materials the bank provided.

-As you analyze the account opening documents, note the specific documents that you will need to compile, the process that you will need to go through to authenticate each one (if necessary), and where special attention may be needed.
+As you analyze the account opening requirements, note the specific documents that you will need to compile.
+You should also research the process that you will need to go through to authenticate each one (if necessary).

 Next, determine if the authentication procedures that the bank requires for certain documents are feasible and realistic for you.
 For example, if you’re trying to open a bank account in a foreign country with a different language, the bank may require you to translate all of your documents into the local language via a certified local translator.

-In addition to translation, it’s common for banks to demand that you get your documents notarized, authenticated, or apostilled.
-These costs can add up fast and just authenticating opening documents can get expensive.
+In addition to translation, it’s common for a bank to demand that you get your documents notarized, authenticated, or apostilled.
+These fees can add up fast and just authenticating opening documents can get expensive.
 For instance, translation and authentication of a single document can cost up to $300-$400 in some countries.

-A common stumbling block for foreigners and non-residents trying to open a bank account in a foreign country is their lack of “ties” to that jurisdiction.
+A common stumbling block for foreigners trying to open a bank account in a foreign country is their lack of “ties” to that jurisdiction.

 In fact, most banks today consider foreign non-residents who don’t have any “ties” to the country high-risk.

-For instance, it’s difficult for banks to authenticate foreign identification documents, source of funds, or source of wealth in another country.
+For instance, it’s difficult for a bank to authenticate foreign identification documents.
+Likewise, it’s difficult to prove an international source of funds.
+And the same is true for a foreign source of wealth in another country.
 And that’s a problem.

 As part of their due-diligence process, banks have to verify these items in order to satisfy bank-wide anti-money laundering (AML) requirements.
-If a bank fails to satisfy their AML requirements, they can face heavy penalty fines, attract scrutiny from regulators, and lose their correspondent banking relationships which are vital to their business.
+If a bank fails to satisfy its AML requirements, it can face heavy penalties.
+It can also attract scrutiny from regulators.
+All of this can contribute to them losing their correspondent banking relationships which are vital to their business.

-For example, many Singaporean banks won’t even let tourists or foreigners if they don’t have residency or a valid work permit.
-But, as GlobalBanks Insiders know, there are still ways to open accounts if you know which banks will open a bank account as a foreigner.
+For example, many Singaporean banks won’t even let tourists or non-resident individuals apply for a bank account if they don’t have residency or a valid work permit.
+But, as GlobalBanks IQ Members know, there are still ways to open bank accounts if you know which banks will open for foreign non-resident individuals.

-Insiders can read the Singapore Banking Report in the Intelligence Reports section to discover the best banks, branches, strategies that will help foreign non-residents open bank accounts without ties to Singapore.
+GlobalBanks IQ Members can read the Singapore Banking Report in the Intelligence Reports section to discover the best banks, branches, and strategies that will help foreign non-residents open bank accounts without ties to Singapore.

-The reasons why foreigners are typically rejected from banks will vary by country, bank, branch, and sometimes even the individual banker.
+The reasons why foreign non-residents are typically rejected account opening will vary by country, bank, branch, and sometimes even the individual banker.

-If you know the reasons why foreigners in your desired country are most commonly rejected, you will understand what the banks are most sensitive to, where you should be careful, what you should NOT do.
+If you know the reasons why foreign non-residents in your desired country are most commonly rejected, you will understand what the banks are most sensitive to, where you should be careful, and what you should NOT do.

 Different countries have different sensitivities.

-Here are a few examples to consider before applying for an account:
+Here are a few examples to consider before applying for a bank account offshore:

-Banks in UAE: Typically want to see some type of immigration visa or permit that confirms you are allowed to stay in the country.
+To open a bank account with a UAE bank you often will need to provide proof of an immigration visa or permit that confirms you are allowed to stay in the country.

-Banks in Singapore: If you give a bad, illogical, or odd reason for wanting to open an account, the bank can reject you on the spot.
+If you give a bad, illogical, or odd reason for wanting to start a bank account in Singapore, the bank can reject you on the spot.
 Many Singaporean banks will also require proof of a visa, work pass, or permit.

-Banks in Georgia: Require you to have a local phone number that they can send text/SMS messages to.
-If you don’t have one, you may not be able to open an account at certain banks.
-And, if you fail to maintain that number after you leave Georgia, you may have difficulty accessing your account.
+Banks in Georiga typically require you to have a local phone number that they can send text/SMS messages to.
+If you don’t have one, you may not be able to open a bank account at certain banks.
+And, if you fail to maintain that number after you leave Georgia, you may have difficulty accessing your bank account.